 3. Cookware & Appliances

 Americans eat a lot during the Holidays.
-In fact, we collectively eat about 50 million pounds of turkey at Thanksgiving alone, so it only makes sense that cookware would go on sale around this same time.
+In fact, we collectively eat about 50 million pounds of turkey at Thanksgiving alone, so it only makes sense that cookware would go on sale at the same time.

-However, again referencing the FOX Business article from above, you probably won’t find luxury brands included in most of these sales, but instead lower-priced models that might be ideal for the student or young professional on your list.
-In fact, “small, infrequently used kitchen electrics such as a fondue pot” are considered the norm for Black Friday deals, so don’t go into thinking that you’ll always find great deals on cutlery or high-end electronics, such as mixers or blenders.
+However, you probably won’t find luxury brands included in most of these sales, but instead, lower-priced models that might be ideal for the student or young professional on your list.
+Don’t go into Black Friday thinking that you’ll always find great deals on cutlery or high-end electronics, such as mixers or blenders.

 In order to avoid putting yourself in a similar situation with 2014’s must-have toy, USA Today recommends purchasing them on the day before Thanksgiving in order to score the best deals.